75th Ranger Regiment

-The 75th Ranger Regiment, also known as Army Rangers, is the U.S. Army's premier light infantry unit and special operations force within the United States Army Special Operations Command.
-The regiment is headquartered at Fort Benning, Georgia and is composed of a regimental headquarters company, a military intelligence battalion, a special troops battalion, and three Ranger battalions.
+The 75th Ranger Regiment, also known as the Army Rangers, is the United States Army Special Operations Command's premier light infantry and direct-action raid force.
+The 75th Ranger Regiment is also part of Joint Special Operations Command via the Regimental Reconnaissance Company (RRC).
+The regiment is headquartered at Fort Benning, Georgia, and comprises a regimental headquarters company, a military intelligence battalion, a special troops battalion, and three Ranger battalions.

-The 75th Ranger Regiment primarily handles direct action raids in hostile or sensitive environments, often killing or capturing high-value targets.
+The 75th Ranger Regiment primarily handles direct-action raids in hostile or sensitive environments, often killing or capturing high-value targets.
 Other missions include airfield seizure, special reconnaissance, personnel recovery, clandestine insertion, and site exploitation.
-The regiment can deploy one Ranger battalion within eighteen hours of alert notification.
+The regiment can deploy one Ranger battalion within 18 hours of alert notification.

 The 75th Ranger Regiment is one of the U.S. military's most extensively used units.
-On December 17, 2021, it marked 7,000 consecutive days of combat operations.
+On December 17, 2020, it marked 7,000 consecutive days of combat operations.

 History

 Origin

 American Ranger history predates the American Revolutionary War.
 Captain Benjamin Church formed Church's Rangers, which fought hostile Native American tribes during King Philip's War.
 In 1756, Robert Rogers recruited nine Ranger companies to fight in the French and Indian War.
 They were known as "Rogers' Rangers".
-The 75th Regiment's history dates back these rifle companies organized by Rogers, which made long-range attacks against French forces and their Indian allies, and were instrumental in capturing Fort Detroit.
+The 75th Regiment's history dates back to these rifle companies organized by Rogers, which made long-range attacks against French forces and their native allies, and were instrumental in capturing Fort Detroit.

 During the American Revolutionary War, Rogers served as a Loyalist officer on the side of the Crown and many of his former Rangers served on both sides.
 One, John Stark, commanded the 1st New Hampshire Regiment, which gained fame at the Battles of Bunker Hill and Bennington.
 Ethan Allen and his Green Mountain Boys in Vermont were also designated as a ranger unit.
 In 1775, the Continental Congress later formed eight companies of expert riflemen to fight in the Revolutionary War.
 In 1777, this force commanded by Daniel Morgan, was known as The Corps of Rangers.
 Francis Marion, "The Swamp Fox", organized another famous Revolutionary War Ranger element known as "Marion's Partisans".
 Perhaps the most famous Ranger unit in the Revolutionary War was Butler's Rangers, from upstate New York.

 During the War of 1812, companies of United States Rangers were raised from among the frontier settlers as part of the regular army.
 Throughout the war, they patrolled the frontier from Ohio to Western Illinois on horseback and by boat.
 Rangers participated in many skirmishes and battles with the British and their American Indian allies.

-After the Civil War, more than half a century passed without Ranger units in the United States.
+Various military Ranger units such as the United States Mounted Rangers, United States Rangers, Loudoun Rangers, 43rd Virginia Rangers, and Texas Military Rangers continued until the modern formation of the Army Ranger Battalions in World War II.